 - 1. HOST may, at its option, restrict the transfer of funds among cost categories, programs, functions, or activities at its discretion as deemed appropriate by program staff, HOST executive management or its designee. - 2.
 Minor modifications to the services provided by the Contractor or changes to each line-item budget equal to or less than a ten percent (10%) threshold, which do not increase the total funding to the Contractor, will require notification to HOST program staff and upon approval may be submitted with the next monthly draw.
-Minor modifications to the services provided by Contractor, or changes to each line-item budget more than the ten percent (10%) threshold, which do not increase the total funding to Contractor, may be made only with prior written

-Exhibit A-2 HOST 202264532-02, HOST 202157697-02 approval by HOST program staff.
+Minor modifications to the services provided by Contractor, or changes to each line-item budget in excess of the ten percent (10%) threshold, which do not increase the total funding to Contractor, may be made only with prior written approval by HOST program staff.
 Such budget and service modifications will require submittal by Contractor of written justification and new budget documents.
 All other contract modifications will require an amendment to this Agreement executed in the same manner as the original Agreement.